-Process vents and drains are closed with suitable closure devices like plug, cap, or blinds or sometimes are connected to the vent/drain systems.
-On the pump discharge piping a drain connection shall be provided between the check valve and block valve to permit draining of the line downstream of the check valve.
+Process vents and drains are closed with suitable closure devices like plugs, caps, and blinds are sometimes connected to the vent/drain systems.
+On the pump discharge piping a drain connection shall be provided between the check valve and block valve to permit the draining of the line downstream of the check valve.
 This drain connection shall be indicated in the P&ID.
 Fig. 3 below shows some typical process vent and drain assembly details.

 Characteristics of Vents and Drains

-Hydrotest drain shall not be provided if a line already has a process drain at the lowest point of the piping system.
-The process drain itself shall act as hydrotest drain in such cases.
+A Hydrotest drain shall not be provided if a line already has a process drain at the lowest point of the piping system.
+The process drain itself shall act as a hydro test drain in such cases.

-Hydrotest vent shall not be provided if a line already has an instrument connection (e.g. pressure/ temperature instrument) at high point of the piping system.
-This connection itself shall act as the hydrotest vent.
+A Hydrotest vent shall not be provided if a line already has an instrument connection (e.g. pressure/ temperature instrument) at the high point of the piping system.
+This connection itself shall act as the hydro test vent.

-Adequate gussets/ bracings shall be provided to support the vents and drains in case of lines subjected to vibrations.
+Adequate gussets/ bracings shall be provided to support the vents and drain in case of lines are subjected to vibrations.

-Vents shall be avoided in control valve assemblies at elevated locations by using flat side top reducers.
-The same is applicable for outlet of relief valve lines with flat side top reducers.
-As during testing, the hydro tester shall provide a temporary spool with a vent connection in lieu of the control valve.
+Vents shall be avoided in control valve assemblies at elevated locations by using flat-side top reducers.
+The same is applicable to the outlet of relief valve lines with flat-side top reducers.
+During testing, the hydro tester shall provide a temporary spool with a vent connection in lieu of the control valve.

-If there are service specific drain systems like hot oil, hot water, etc., care shall be taken to connect the drains to appropriate drain system.
+If there are service-specific drain systems like hot oil, hot water, etc., care shall be taken to connect the drains to the appropriate drain system.

-Separate vents and drains shall be provided on the lines in a system if piping specification or pressure class changes.
-With pressure break or class break, separate hydrotest packs are prepared and hence separate vent and drain for hydrotest must be provided.
+Separate vents and drains shall be provided on the lines in a system if the piping specification or pressure class changes.
+With pressure break or class break, separate hydro-test packs are prepared, and hence separate vent and drain for the hydro test must be provided.

-These are some cases where a hydrostatic vent may be required in case of vertical pocket or vertical pocket with manual valve.
-Similarly, These are some cases where hydrostatic drain may be required
+There are some cases where a hydrostatic vent may be required in the case of a vertical pocket or vertical pocket with a manual valve.
+Similarly, These are some cases where a hydrostatic drain may be required